dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 # Minimal dCache Installation Guide

-By doing this step-by-step, you have the opportunity to learn more about how dCache works and explore some of the details of dCache configuration and administration without being overwhelmed.
+By doing this step-by-step tutorial, you have the opportunity to learn more about how dCache works and explore some of the details of dCache configuration and administration without being overwhelmed.
 As far as possible, you can simply copy the commands and end up with a working